-One of the must-see when visiting Ireland is the magnificent Powerscourt House and Gardens.
+One of the must-sees when visiting Ireland is the magnificent Powerscourt House and Gardens.
 Just south of Dublin in Wicklow, it’s an easy drive and there are many bus tours to the area.
 The Gardens at Powerscourt are the great attraction of the place.
-With stunning views of Sugarloaf Mountain, they stretch over 47 acres and offer a breathtaking blend of formal gardens, statuary, fountains, lakes, Japanese gardens, a Pet Cemetery, the Pepperpot Tower, sweeping terraces, secret hollows and rambling walks.
+With stunning views of Sugarloaf Mountain, they stretch over 47 acres and offer a breathtaking blend of formal gardens, statuary, fountains, lakes, Japanese gardens, a Pet Cemetery, the Pepperpot Tower, and sweeping terraces, secret hollows and rambling walks.

 Ring of Kerry